German Shepherd Now

 A 15-minute walk around the block doesn’t register as exercise for this breed.
 Most adults need roughly two hours of real physical output daily.
 That’s structured walks, fetch, tug, off-leash running if possible, and training sessions mixed in.

 How to avoid it: Build a realistic exercise plan before the dog arrives.
 If you work long hours, budget for a dog walker or daycare.
 A big yard helps, but Shepherds want to move with you.
-A big yard with nobody in it is just a bigger space to be bored in.
+A big yard with nobody in it is just a bigger, lonelier space.

 How to avoid it: Talk to your vet early about what to watch for.
 If you’re buying from a breeder, verify that both parents have documented health clearances.
+Finding a reputable breeder matters more than finding a cheap one.
 If you’re adopting an older dog, discuss baseline screening during the first veterinary visit.
 The GSDCA education resources offer solid background on breed health priorities.

 Free-Feeding Instead of Structured Meals